 King County Metro Policy gives customers without valid POP the “benefit of the doubt” and allows the FEO to give them a warning prior to issuing a Notice of Infraction when the customer has not been proven to be an intentional or habitual fare evader.

-Because KC Metro has chosen to implement the benefit of the doubt policy, the FEOs shall to utilize the first contact situation to educate the customer regarding the fare payment policies without issuing a Notice of Infraction.
+Because K County Metro has chosen to implement the benefit of the doubt policy, the FEOs shall utilize the first contact situation to educate the customer regarding the fare payment policies without issuing a Notice of Infraction.

+This education will be aided by the attempt of providing the customer with a Fare Enforcement Operations pamphlet.

 FEOs may issue a Notice of Infraction upon first contact when it is obvious that the passenger understands the fare payment system and their actions clearly show they are intentionally evading fare payment.